djccarew/dse-regression-lab/README.md

 5. Import data on property values in Rotterdam.
 6. Trained models are deployed into production using IBM's Watson Machine Learning Service.
 7. A Node.js web app is deployed on Bluemix calling the predictive model hosted in the Watson Machine Learning Service.
-8. A user visits the web app, enters  information about a proptery in Rotterdam , and the predictive model returns a the value of the property.
+8. A user visits the web app, enters  information about a property  in Rotterdam , and the model returns a prediction of  the value of the property.

 ## Prerequisites